raspberrypilearning/comic-character/en/step_1.md

 + Use Javascript to show/hide elements on your website
 + Apply light mode/ dark mode themes to your website
 + Use local storage to store user preferences
-+ Use Captcha to protect your content
++ Use CAPTCHA to protect your content

 --- no-print ---